jeffthomasiii/Just-a-Thought-Blog/_posts/2025-08-08-Do-It-Anyway.md

   - consistency
   - love-anyway
   - relationships
 excerpt: "When someone mistreats you, it's easy to pull back or match their energy.
 But what if you stayed rooted in who God called you to be?
-Do it anyway—because that's who you are."
+Do it anyway, because that's who you are."
-image: /img/posts/do-it-anyway.jpg
 background: /img/posts/bg-do-it-anyway.jpg
-header-image: /img/posts/header-do-it-anyway.jpg
 scripture: "Romans 12:21; Galatians 6:9"
 ---